FREQUENTLY ASKED QUESTIONS for Letterpress Wedding Invitations

 Yes, absolutely!
 Invitations are shipped via USPS International Priority, which provides tracking for your package until it reaches Customs in your country.
 An upgrade to UPS International will provide tracking until your package reaches your door.
 Shipping fees vary according to location, so let us know if you’d like a quote.
 Also please note that, in additional to postage, you will be responsible for locally collected import duties and taxes.

-3. What determines the pricing for letterpress projects?
+3. What determines the pricing for letterpress Wedding invitations?